A Major Member Benefit

 Q: Are all Limited companies and organisations excluded under point iii?

-A: No, only those Limited companies and organisations which own 100 or more clinics &/or practices.
+A: No, only those Limited companies and organisations which employ more than 100 people.

 Claims Made versus Claims Occurring basis